 Her spicy scent and seductive curve to her walk caught every man's gaze.
 Alice never tired of watching the twists and turns this attraction produced.
 The easy beck and call of any wish she wanted became effortlessly fulfilled and thus the knot was tied.
 "Where are we going, mum?
 We've never been this way before."

 "To that little shop of horrors."
 Mary Mum stopped so suddenly, the mist barely had time to part for Alice to see what this appointment was all about.

 "A second-hand shop?
 And such a dingy, little twist on this street of turns.
 I want no birthday present from here, mum."
 Alice stamped her foot, making sparks fly from the cobblestone.

 A ragtag of a little man leaned forward.
 The spectacles on his eyes flashed at mum.
 Alice felt quite put out.
+The owner ignored her.
 Usually, a display of leg captivated any man.
 Perhaps a love potion was in order.
 She'd never bothered with one before now.
 Mum was speaking.

 "I have something to sell, rather than buy."
 She crooned.

 "I don't make much business that way.
 My shop is full to bursting.
 Look around.
 Perhaps a trade?"
 The little man stiffened.
 There was rust in his voice, making him cough again.

 "I do see something I want."
 Mary mum turned a gnarled hand to a pouch sequestered in the folds of her cape.
 "What do you think these are worth in trade?"

 The little man wet his lips, lizard tongue flicking in and out as he twisted open the strings.
 Two red ruby eyes glittered forth upon his counter top.
 Each shone with a light of its own, casting a red fever upon the shop keeper's face.
 "Satan's eyes."
 He gasped, thrusting a hand to his throat.

 "You recognize them from the legend?"
 Mum hissed.
 They are priceless, don't you think?"